 How will they be sold?

-The postcards will be advertised on our website for purchase at £5 – £10 (or a special deal for multiple buys).
-We will also be encouraging supporters to donate what they can.
-The artwork will appear anonymous on our website, but will be signed on the back for the purchaser.
+The postcards were advertised on our website for purchase at £5 – £10 (or a special deal for multiple buys).
+We also encouraged supporters to donate what they can.
+The artwork appeared anonymous on our website, but will be signed on the back for the purchaser.

 Contact: email@example.com for more information

 Hackney Half Marathon

 Huge thanks to volunteer Alison Wood who ran the Hackney Half Marathon for JtoJ on May 20th 2018 and reached 121% of her target raising £510 for essential core funds: https://localgiving.org/fundraising/alisonhackneyhalf/

 JtoJ supporter Melly Still ran the San Sebastian Marathon for JtoJ in November 2017 and raised the funds we needed to bring our exhibition to Newham in March 2018.
 Massive thanks Melly and to everyone who donated: